Aspire Budgeting

 1. Fund your debt categories on the Category Transfers tab

-2. When it’s time to pay, log the payment as a transaction from your checking account, categorized to the appropriate debt category
+2. When it’s time to pay, log the payment as an ↕️ Account Transfer from your checking account to the debt account (credit card or loan)

 Step 5: Celebrate and redirect